cimug-org/cim-compare/README.md

 **[--export-diagrams] (Optional):** Indicates that diagram images should also be exported from EA along with the XMI exports.
 The type of images to be exported should also be provided using the --image-type option.
 When not specified the image type will default to JPG.

 **[--image-type=\<image-file-extension\>] (Optional):** The type of diagrams to be exported from EA (i.e. JPG, GIF, PNG, BMP, or EMF).
-This can be skipped for JPG images as JPG is used as the default value when the option is not specified. always be used along with --export-diagrams also appears on the command line.
+This can be skipped for JPG images as JPG is used as the default value when the option is not specified.
+This command line option is only used when --export-diagrams also appears on the command line.

 **[--zip] (Optional):** When specified **cim-compare** will package up the generated report and any associated diagrams into a single ZIP archive.
 It is most often utilized for packaging the report when diagram images are included and can help simplify distribution.